Subscribe for our FREE 30 minute meals book!

 Side angle of the final vegetarian mushroom stroganoff with rotini pasta.

-Is there a substitute for cashew cream?
-If you have a cashew allergy, you can sub the cashew cream for coconut cream or full fat coconut milk, but this will alter the flavor slightly.
 Make sure it is unsweetened coconut cream and add a smidge more salt and pepper to account for the natural sweetness of the coconut.
-You can also use about ¼ cup of tahini to get the same creamy feel instead!
+You can also use about 1/4 cup of tahini to get the same creamy feel instead!

-What pasta shape is best?
 The exact type of pasta and shape of pasta you use can have a pretty big effect on the final consistency of this recipe.
 I recommend sticking with a shape similar to rotini or fusilli to keep things consistent.

-What kind of broth is best?
-To get a traditional stroganoff flavor, I highly recommend using imitation beef broth.
 If you can’t find it you can either use regular vegetable broth, or use a vegetarian beef bouillon and mix with water to create your own broth before adding it to the recipe.

 Vegan mushroom stroganoff in small bowls with parsley on top.

-Other pasta recipes to try!
+Other vegan recipes to try!

-• Roasted Garlic Mac and Cheese
+• Dairy Free Mac and Cheese

 • Vegan Vodka Sauce